explorable-viz/esop2025/author-response/response.md

 ### Sections 1 and 2 (Intro/Overview)

-- Introduce the basic idea of "data transparency" with a simpler example (where the visualisation choices themselves are not a distraction)
+- Introduce the basic idea of "data transparency" with a simpler example (where the visualisation choices themselves are not a distraction) (Reviewer B, Q1 and Reviewer D)
 - Expand on differences between our approach vis-a-vis POPL 2022 paper (R1):
   - Explain why POPL 2022 approach doesn't directly support related inputs, and how the POPL 2022 approach can be recovered in the new setting using products with conjugates; show how this formally explains